Breaking the $\tau_{\rm T}-f$ degeneracy of the kinetic Sunyaev Zel'dovich cosmology in redshift space: results

 We also compare the `$\ell=1+\ell=3$' case with the `$\ell=1$' one in Fig.~\ref{fig:fisher_nonlinear}.
 The improvement of the parameter fitting by including $\Delta^{\ell=3}_{\rm kSZ}$ is larger for lower $k_{\rm max}$, and becomes smaller towards higher $k_{\rm max}$.
 It indicates that S/N of the kSZ measurement is dominated by $\Delta^{\ell=1}_{\rm kSZ}$ at small scales.

 Finally, we notice that the forecasts for $f$ include unphysical results of $f>1$ in Figs.~\ref{fig:fisher_linear} and~\ref{fig:fisher_nonlinear}.
 This is because we practically (wrongly) apply an equivalent Gaussian prior with $0.5^2$ as the variance and $f_{\rm fid}(z)$ as the mean when we include the prior of $f$ in the Fisher matrix analysis.
-This unphysical phenomenon will be avoided in the MCMC results of Figs.~\ref{fig:MCMC_z0d5} and~\ref{fig:MCMC_z0d8}.
+This unphysical phenomenon will be avoided in the MCMC results of Figs.~\ref{fig:MCMC_fixedbk}.

-\subsection{MCMC fitting results}
+\subsubsection{MCMC fitting results}

 In order to confirm the Fisher matrix results in a more practical situation, we confront the non-linear theoretical models to the measured $\Delta^{\ell=1,3}_{\rm kSZ}$ of the mock galaxies using the MCMC technique in this section.
-We simultaneously fit $\{\log_{10}\tauT,f,\sigma_v\}$ in the analysis and the fitting results of $\{\log_{10}\tauT,f\}$ are shown in Figs.~\ref{fig:MCMC_z0d5} and~\ref{fig:MCMC_z0d8}.
+We simultaneously fit $\{\log_{10}\tauT,f,\sigma_v\}$ in the analysis and the fitting results of $\{\log_{10}\tauT,f\}$ are shown in Figs.~\ref{fig:MCMC_fixedbk}.

-As we can see from the lower left panels of Figs.~\ref{fig:MCMC_z0d5} and~\ref{fig:MCMC_z0d8}, the fitted contours of MCMC results gradually turn their degeneracy directions when the adopted $k_{\rm max}$ becomes higher, along with the shrinking of the contour sizes.
+As we can see from the lower left sub-panels of Figs.~\ref{fig:MCMC_fixedbk}, the fitted contours of MCMC results gradually turn their degeneracy directions when the adopted $k_{\rm max}$ becomes higher, along with the shrinking of the contour sizes.
 This is consistent with the Fisher matrix forecasts.
-It further consolidates our statement that the non-linear structure evolution in redshift space robustly break the $\tauT-f$ degeneracy in a spontaneous way.
+It further consolidates our statement that the non-linear structure evolution in redshift space break the $\tauT-f$ degeneracy in a robust way.

 We also compare MCMC results using both $\Delta^{\ell=1,3}_{\rm kSZ}$ with those using only $\Delta^{\ell=1}_{\rm kSZ}$.
 Similar to the Fisher matrix analysis, the additional information of $\Delta^{\ell=3}_{\rm kSZ}$ helps tighten the $\tauT-f$ constraint at small $k_{\rm max}$ cases, while the improvement diminishes when $k_{\rm max}$ is large.